 So, I grew up on Studio Ghibli, just like most weebs did.
 There is just something so comforting about their movies that other animation giants can’t emulate.
 It’s why they are so easily re-watchable.
 But upon that revisit, sometimes you realize many things you might’ve missed as a child.
 For example, we all know No Face as the de-facto mascot for Spirited Away.
 But what if I tell you they are not the nicest character around?

-No Face is kind of a bad guy.
+No Face is kind of not the greatest.
 Yes, even when he tries helping Chihiro out, there’s something oddly creepy about his actions.
-I know how wild this sounds, considering how beloved No Face is in the Studio Ghibli community, but I recently just rewatched Spirited Away and listened.
+I know how wild this sounds, considering how beloved No Face is in the Studio Ghibli community, but I recently just rewatched Spirited Away and listen.
 I’m not saying he’s the definitive villain of the movie.
 But he’s certainly not the ‘comfort character’ I remember.

 Studio Ghibli is an aesthetic now, conjuring up images of cozy fires, hearty food, and joy, even in the mundane.
 So, to find out that some of the characters don’t invoke the same vibe, well.
 But there is a conscious discussion to be had here about how we misremember things from our childhood because of nostalgia or rose-tinted glasses.
 However, I just want to talk about how No Face acts like every ‘nice guy’ ever and it’s so, so bizarre.